DockYard/inquisitor/README.md

 ### Handing fields that don't exist on the model

 The keys you query against don't need to exist on the model.
-Revisting the date example, let's say we want to find all posts inserted for a given month and year:
+Revisiting the date example, let's say we want to find all posts inserted for a given month and year: